surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a reminder message in the block editor in case there are any error messages under the SSO notification icon.
+	* Added a snackbar reminder in the block editor in case there are any important error messages under the SSO notification icon.
 * **Bugfixes**
 	* None.
 * **Developer Notes**